-Very Respectfully, Elliott Pawlak University of Massachusetts Dartmouth 20' MASSPIRG very high amount with most being in the tens of thousands for most states.
+Very Respectfully, Elliott Pawlak University of Massachusetts Dartmouth 20' MASSPIRG

+We all know that the average cost of college is currently at a very high amount with most being in the tens of thousands for most states.
 However, one of the hidden costs that is less well known to incoming students is the cost of textbooks.